dedfaf/Code2Ghost/README.md

 <https://marketplace.visualstudio.com/items?itemName=dedfaf.code2ghost>

 This is a VSCode plugin used to upload the currently opened markdown file to your [GhostCMS](https://ghost.org/) via the [Ghost API](https://ghost.org/docs/admin-api).
-I have never .
 This plugin has not been widely tested yet, please feel free to submit issues or contribute code.

 ## WARNING

 The extension is on a very early stage, so many function is not working right now.

 The extension converts markdown files to html first.
-Currently any metadata in markdown file **is not supported**.
+Currently **only texts and images in markdown file is supported**.

-The extension detects title of the post by using regular expressions to determine the content between `<h1>` and `</h1>`.
-If your markdown has more than two top titles, the content would go wrong.
+~~The extension detects title of the post by using regular expressions to determine the content between `<h1>` and `</h1>`.
+If your markdown has more than two top titles, the content would go wrong.~~

+2025.2.24: if `title` is provided in front-matter, title won't be asked when creating post.
+I suggest to set title in front matter instead of using h1.

 **Since the extension is in early dev, the version in marketplace will usually be outdated, please always build from the source**

+## Features

 ## How to use